cotodevel/toolchaingenericds/README.md

 For building the toolchain you need three steps:

-Recompile newlib-nano2.1 for Nintendo DS (mandatory, not on this guide)
+- Recompile newlib-nano2.1 for Nintendo DS (mandatory, not on this guide).
+See: https://github.com/cotodevel/newlib-nano-2/tree/newlibnano2.1-nds

-Recompile ToolchainGenericDS (this guide)
+- Recompile ToolchainGenericDS (this guide)

-Recompile project (optional, not on this guide)
+- Recompile project (optional, not on this guide)

 After you followed "Recompile newlib-nano2.1 for Nintendo DS" you need to follow the below steps.